Mackena Bell: Nationwide Series

 Bell made her only Nationwide Series start at the end of 2014 at Phoenix International Raceway.
 Driving for Rick Ware Racing, she started 39th and finished 29th, eight laps down.

 Personal life

-Bell attended Carson High School, where she was the prom queen.
+Bell attended Carson High School in Carson City, Nevada, where she was the prom queen.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)